FREQUENTLY ASKED QUESTIONS ON DOCUMENTATION

-Declaration of Independence Cir.
-2021: This document is based on the organic Declaration of Independence.
+2. Declaration of Independence Cir.
+2020: This document is based on the organic Declaration of Independence.
 There is also a clause recognizing the corrupt corporate government, and absolving any allegiance to this corporate government.
 This means you claim your independence, you have your rights.
 It does not mean that you are removing your citizenship from the corporate government.
-If you choose to do so, that is something you may pursue.
+If you choose to do so, that is something you may pursue on your own.

 Q: Where are these documents stored and how are they secured?

-A: Currently our Moderator keeps the documents in a locked file.
+A: You will need to send the original copies to our post office box to secure a copy for our records.
+The original copies will then be sent back to you.
+Currently our Moderator keeps the documents in a locked file.
 Upon election of a recording secretary, the documents will be transferred to him/her, and kept in their locked and secure file.

 Q: Why do I only sign my first and middle name?